-Collateralized Bond Obligations, Collateralized Loan Obligations and Collateralized Debt Obligations Risk
+Collateralized Loan Obligations Risk

-CBOs, CLOs and CDOs may charge management fees and administrative expenses.
-For CBOs, CLOs and CDOs, the cash flows from the trust are split into two or more portions, called tranches, varying in risk and yield.
+CLOs may charge management fees and administrative expenses.
+The cash flows from a CLO trust are split into two or more portions, called tranches, varying in risk and yield.
 The riskiest portion is the equity tranche which generally bears losses in connection with the first defaults, if any, on the bonds or loans in the trust.
-A senior tranche from a CLO, CBO and CDO trust typically has higher credit ratings and lower yields than the underlying securities.
-CLO tranches, even senior ones, can experience substantial losses due to actual defaults, increased sensitivity to defaults due to collateral default and disappearance of protecting tranches, market anticipation of defaults and aversion to CLO, CBO or other CDO securities.
-The risks of an investment in a CLO, CBO or other CDO depend largely on the type of the collateral securities and the class/tranche of the instrument in which the Fund invests.
-Normally, CLOs, CBOs and other CDOs are privately offered and sold, and thus are not registered under the securities laws.
-Investments in CLOs, CBOs and CDOs may be or become illiquid.
-In addition to the normal risks associated with debt instruments (e.g., interest rate risk and credit risk), CLOs, CBOs and CDOs carry additional risks including, but not limited to: (i) the possibility that distributions from the collateral will not be adequate to make interest or other payments; (ii) the risk that the quality of the collateral may decline in value or default; (iii) the risk that the Fund may invest in CBOs, CLOs or other CDOs that are subordinate to other classes; and (iv) the risk that the complex structure of the security may not be fully understood at the time of investment and may produce disputes with the issuer or others and may produce unexpected investment results.
+A senior tranche from a CLO trust typically has higher credit ratings and lower yields than the underlying securities.
+CLO tranches, even senior ones, can experience substantial losses due to actual defaults, increased sensitivity to defaults due to collateral default and disappearance of protecting tranches, market anticipation of defaults and aversion to CLO securities.
+The risks of an investment in a CLO depend largely on the type of the collateral securities and the class/tranche of the CLO in which the Fund invests.
+Normally, CLOs are privately offered and sold, and thus are not registered under the securities laws.
+Investments in CLOs may be or become illiquid.
+In addition to the normal risks associated with debt instruments (e.g., interest rate risk and credit risk), CLOs carry additional risks including, but not limited to: (i) the possibility that distributions from the collateral will not be adequate to make interest or other payments; (ii) the risk that the quality of the collateral may decline in value or default; (iii) the risk that the Fund may invest in CBOs, CLOs or other CDOs that are subordinate to other classes; and (iv) the risk that the complex structure of the security may not be fully understood at the time of investment and may produce disputes with the issuer or others and may produce unexpected investment results.